developer-zebra/developer-zebra-site/src/stagenow/4-1/stageclient/index.md

 ### II.
 Select Staging Medium

-#### Barcode, Audio, NFC or USB/SD Staging
+#### Barcode, NFC or USB/SD Staging
-This method of staging writes the configuration information from the selected profile into barcodes, audio files, NFC tags or USB/SD card storage.
+This method of staging writes the configuration information from the selected profile into barcodes, NFC tags or USB/SD card storage.
 Staging is initiated when the output is read (or heard) by the client device(s).

-1. Select the desired medium (Barcode, Audio or NFC) tab:
+1. Select the desired medium (Barcode or NFC) tab:

     <img alt="image" style="height:350px" src="../images/operator2.jpg"/>